Users

 The term anonymous may refer either to a system user or to a role.
 The latter is assigned to the former.
 Apart from the anonymous role, the anonymous system user is by default assigned other roles too (see Default roles, groups and users).

-On most systems, the rights and permissions of the anonymous role differ between author and public instances: allow read access to all on the public instance, while deny the same on the author instance.
-That is why you should not activate that role.
+On most systems, the rights and permissions of the anonymous role differ between author and public instances: allow read access to all on the public instance, while denying the same on the author instance.
+That’s why you should not activate this role.

 Organizing users